brucedkyle/ibmcloud_for_partners/docs/mainframe/sandbox.md

 You can self provision z/OS runtimes and databases and provides a fully virtual z/OS environment that enables development and testing of z/OS applications on OpenShift running on x86_64 hardware.

+!!! key

-Develop and test z/OS application components without requiring IBM Z hardware, then deploy the code to either the sandbox testing stage on IBM Cloud or IBM Z for production.
+    Develop and test z/OS application components without requiring IBM Z hardware, then deploy the code to either the sandbox testing stage on Z on IBM Cloud VPC or IBM Z for production.

 ## Features